 Are silk aquarium plants made from silk?

 - In most cases no. Artificial plants of all kinds were originally made from silk.
 In the modern world it is much cheaper and easier to use plastic.
 As long as the plastic is correctly woven, there is no difference in the properties of the plant.
-Construction is often a property secret, but you can watch how artificial flowers are made to learn more.

 Can I combine artificial and real plants?